lauringlab/variant_pipeline/tutorial/README.md

 Log onto the flux platform  by typing the following in a terminal window.

 ```
-ssh your_username@flux-login.engin.umich.edu
+ssh your_username@flux-login.arc-ts.umich.edu
 ```

- You will be prompted for your MToken.
-No characters will appear as you type.
-If you make a mistake, you will be locked out until you bring cookies to lab.
-Just kidding, but you do have to wait until your MToken refreshes to a new number.
+ You will then  asked for your level one.
+No characters appear as you type.

- You will then be asked for your level one.
-Again no characters appear as you type.
+ You will then be prompted for your prefered method of two level identification.

  Once on flux you will automatically begin in your home directory (~/ which is a shortcut for /home/username/ ).
 If you want to check your location, simply type the unix command "pwd" and you should see /home/your_username.
 We have limited space in these directories (80gb) so we will typically work from scratch directories which provide more memory for active work.
 However, scratch should not be used for longterm storage.
 Therefore, we will add the variant pipeline to our home directory so it is easily accessible from anywhere.